Mixed Breed Dogs

 About the Pomeagle

-The Pomeagle is a medium mixed breed dogs known for its balanced nature and straightforward mind.
-Well-suited to apartment living, the Pomeagle is an excellent choice for first-time dog owners.
+The Pomeagle is a cross between the Pomeranian and Beagle.
+The Pomeagle is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a straightforward mind, well-suited to apartment living, the Pomeagle is an excellent choice for first-time dog owners.
 Typically standing 6 to 11 inches and weighing 5 to 25 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Pomeagle brings a distinct combination of traits that sets it apart.
 The Pomeagle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pomeagle loves being close to its people and forms strong bonds with every member of the household.